The following rules and conditions are specific to the SPEECH & DRAMA category. Please ensure you also read the General Rules & Conditions of Entry.

 a) Solos: A small table and a chair provided.

 b) Duologues or Trios and Groups: A small table with 4 standard chairs provided.

-14. SCENERY, PROPS & COSTUMES: Entrants will be penalised with marks deducted or disqualified if the following are not adhered to:
+15. SCENERY, PROPS & COSTUMES: Entrants will be penalised with marks deducted, if the following are not adhered to:

 a) Entrants are requested to note that NO FREE STANDING SCENERY ALLOWED.
 Simple hand-held props (basket, scarf, doll, flowers, etc) are permitted only if actually used in the performance.
 Each entrant is responsible for placing and removing their items on stage.
 Parents or teachers are not allowed to assist with this set-up.